Chapter 336 — Title

 Request for Accounting; Request Regarding List of Collateral or Statement of Account

-A debtor can request that the secured party confirm the amount of the debt, the collateral covered, and any assignments. …
+A debtor can send a signed request asking the secured party to provide an accounting of the unpaid debt, or to approve …

 336.9-301